-Hellfest in Clisson, France is one of the biggest, metal-rock festivals in Europe.
+Hellfest in Clisson, France is one of the biggest metal-rock festivals in Europe.
 Three days of music, 160 bands on six different stages.
 The energy is electric, and people wait all year for this festival to arrive.
 The biggest crowds flock to the main stages for the best performances and spectacles of the entire event.

 The two main StageCo stages host performances by famous artists this year such as: Deftones, Bullet for my Valentine, Alice in Chains, Body Count, StoneSour, Steven Wilson, Meshuggah, Europe, Hollywood Vampire, Megadeth, Nightwish; and special headliner performances by Judas Priest, Parkway Drive, Avenged Sevenfold, Marilyn Manson, A Perfect Circle and Iron Maiden.

-Just this line up alone would excite any heavy metal music fan!
-Imagine how it felt to create the complete visual delivery of it all?
+Just this line-up alone would excite any heavy metal music fan!
+Imagine how it felt to create the complete visual delivery of it all.
 Tristan Szylobryt from Light&Day Design was tasked with this.

-“The biggest challenge as Light Designer, was to coordinate every lighting plot into a huge, comprehensive design and manage adaptations or replacements for the six headliners, which was not easy task.
+“The biggest challenge as Light Designer, was to coordinate every lighting plot into a huge, comprehensive design and manage adaptations or replacements for the six headliners, which was not an easy task.
 Each headliner had a special request, and some designs were only approved the week before opening.” – Tristan Szylobryt, Light&Day Design

 - 34 x Mac2000XB wash